Vocational and Further Training

 Further Training:

-Further training is indispensable for one’s professional career.
-This type of training provides a pillar for the marketability of enterprises because only a well-qualified and proficient staff ensures competitiveness in the field.
+Further training is key for one’s professional career.
+This type of training provides a pillar for business marketability because only a well-qualified and proficient staff ensures competitiveness in the field.

-The Rheinhessen Chamber of Commerce and Industry (CCI) holds exams to test the knowledge, abilities and experience acquired as a result of further training.
-The Vocational Training Committees issue special regulations governing the subject matter, purpose, standards, procedure and conditions of entry for such examinations.
+The Rheinhessen Chamber of Commerce and Industry (CCI) holds exams to test the knowledge, abilities and experience acquired as a result of their further training.
+The Vocational Training Committees issue special regulations governing the subject matter, purpose, standards, procedure and entry conditions for such examinations.
 The CCI establishes boards of examiners to hold the exams.

 Contact details: